pparmin/Notes/devops/kodekloud/devops-prerequisites/notes.md

 - `ip route`/`route` views the routing table
 - `ip route add <network> via <gateway ip>` adds a route over a specific gateway
 - `cat /proc/sys/net/ipv4/ip_forward` checks whether ip forwarding is enabled on the system

+**DNS**:
+DISCLAIMER: This is a very rough overview over DNS.
+There is A LOT more to say about DNS as a whole.

+Every UNIX based system has an `etc/hosts` file which holds a local cache for all known hostnames/IPs.
+The issue here is that for larger networks (read: nowadays) managing the host name resolution via local host files got too complicated.

+Therefore, a DNS server holds a record/cache for known hostnames and manages the resolving process.
+The information for this DNS server is stored in the `etc/resolv.conf` file.

+If you have an entry for the same IP in both the local host file and the DNS server, the local host file will be prioritized by default.
+This can be switched by changing the configuration in the `etc/nsswitch.conf` file.
+In reality, DNS resolving follows a multi-step process, where multiple DNS servers are chained together to request the final IP of a given hostname.